-The Academic Resource Center provides assistance at no cost.
-It is located on the first floor of the Library in C-102.
-Tutoring is available to support student learning in a wide variety of academic and vocational programs and is delivered in a variety of methods, including one-on-one, small group workshops, lab and online tutoring.
-Tutoring hours are scheduled each semester and students may sign up for individual or group tutoring sessions by calling in advance to make an appointment.
-It is our goal to assist each student to become independent and successful learners.
+The ARC is located on the first floor of the Library building in room C-102.
+Tutoring is available to support student learning in a wide variety of academic and career education programs.
+Individual, group and online tutoring sessions are available by appointment.
+(Lab tutoring hours are also available when scheduling permits).
 Please visit our website for more information and current hours at www. cuyamaca.edu/tutoring or call the Academic Resource Center at (619) 660-4306.